OctoPrint/OctoPrint/docs/bundledplugins/appkeys.rst

    :param object opts: Additional options for the request
    :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

+.. js:function:: OctoPrintClient.plugins.appkeys.probe(opts)

+   Probes for workflow support.

+   See :ref:`Probe for workflow support <sec-bundledplugins-appkeys-api-probe>` for more details.

+   :param object opts: Additional options for the request
+   :returns Promise: A `jQuery Promise <http://api.jquery.com/Types/#Promise>`_ for the request's response

 .. js:function:: OctoPrintClient.plugins.appkeys.request(app, opts)

    Starts a new authorization request for the provided ``app`` identifier.